See also: New tutorial (updated for Spring 2016)

 It will take Amazon some time (5+ minutes?) to spin up your requested instances and begin processing.
-If you had direct web access to the Elastic MapReduce console, you could watch the status there.
-Instead, you can learn much the same thing via the following tools:
+You can watch the status of your job in several places:

 - Are there log files (standard output, standard error) in the mylog-uri folder?